 Making Your Fish Tank

 Stand an empty shoebox on its side.
+Throw away the cover.
 Cut a rectangular piece from the cardboard top.
 Throw away the piece you cut out.
 This will be the opening where your child can look in at the fish and "feed" them.

 Use blue paper or posterboard to line the three sides of the tank so it appears to be filled with water.
 Glue or tape the paper to the sides and back.